-On May 11, 2015, the WCB changed our prescription drug formularies to help ensure injured workers have access to the drugs that will effectively support recovery and return to work, at the right times and in safe amounts.
-These changes will introduce a new Special Authorization process, which will be administered via a partnership with Medavie Blue Cross.
+In May 2015, the WCB changed our prescription drug formularies to help ensure injured workers have access to the drugs that will effectively support recovery and return to work, at the right times and in safe amounts.
+These changes introduced a new Special Authorization process, which is administered via a partnership with Medavie Blue Cross.

-Opioids were moved into their own time-limited formularies: one for acute injuries and one for more critical injuries or illnesses (see opioid guide).
+Opioids are in their own time-limited formularies: one for acute injuries and one for more critical injuries or illnesses (see opioid guide).
 Many non-opioid medications were also moved from open benefit to special authorization status (see non-opioid guide).

-In addition, there will be quantity limits introduced for certain drugs to support medically safe dosage levels.
+In addition, there are quantity limits for certain drugs to support medically safe dosage levels.

-All injuries which occur on or after May 11, 2015 will be subject to the new prescription process and quantity limits for both opioids and non-opioids.
+All injuries which occurred on or after May 11, 2015 are subject to the special authorization process and quantity limits for both opioids and non-opioids.

 “Good prescribing is informed by evidence and fortified by assessment and reassessment of the patient,” said Dr. Gus Grant, Registrar and CEO at the CPSNS.
 “The changes made by the WCB align the formularies with best practices and supports good prescribing.”